 12. Greater financial freedom

 Cryptocurrencies, through a distributed ledger technology, enables people to transact and trade at any time of the day regardless of whether it is on holiday or not when banks shut down and are not accessible.
-It also provides the financial freedom and independence in places where government entities control bank an financial institutions to limit access unfairly.
+It also provides greater financial freedom and independence in places where government entities control banks and financial institutions to limit access to capital unfairly.